 Story has a nice idea, but unfortunately it's being done better already by Tensei shitara Slime Datta Ken.
 Whilst Re:Monster has a nice idea, and is does have it's perks of being slightly darker than Tensei, it has numerous flaws that Tensei and many others of the reincarnation genre do not.

-Number 1: The writing style, Re:Monster feels like it is the diary of a 10 year old, god complex, chuunibyou.
+Number 1: The writing style, Re:Monster feels like it is the diary of a chuunibyou child with a god complex.
 The constant actions and notes of the thoughts of the main character make this series feel like it was written by a chuuni, who psychopathic in nature, has been gifted with ever growing god like

 power.
 The story also frequently uses annoying phrases like "by the way" "with regards to" "oh by the way" and "Oh just so you know", which may not sound bad, but after reading those exact words at the start of a paragraph for the 600th fucking time, you will be aggravated as well.
-Not to mention these words completely destroy the flow of the story, and are often followed by convenient plot points the author could both to insert naturally.
-It often leaves us feeling like this was written by a 6 year old telling a story of how he saved the world.
-And the frankly make the main character seem like a moron, who has a strange habit of forgetting extremely important details, or has had his past edited to fit his needs.
+Not to mention these words completely destroy the flow of the story, and are often followed by convenient plot points the author couldn't bother to insert naturally.
+It often leaves us feeling like this was written by a child telling a story of how he saved the world.
+And frankly makes the main character seem like a moron, who has a strange habit of forgetting extremely important details, or has had his past edited to fit his needs.

 Number 2: The characters are completely and absolutely flat.
 No character aside from the protagonist has any depth.
-They are flatter than an a4 piece of paper.
+They are flatter than a stick note.
 None of them go through any significant character growth, and we scarcely get to see in their minds and learn anything notable about them.
 The most character we get from them is lust or their actions.
 Rou, the protagonist and only character with depth (which only can be said since we view the story from his perspective), is a psychopath, completely devoid of emotion and empathy.
-He completely disregards all life not directly related to him, or unlikely to influence his, or those affiliated with him lives.
-He shows almost no genuine concern for his supposed lovers or children, and when he does, it looks and feels extremely superficial and contrived.
+He completely disregards all life not directly related to him, or unlikely to influence his life, or the lives of those affiliated with him.
+While I don't think these things automatically means he's a bad character quality wise, but with the already poor writing, it feels like a magnifying glass that amplifies the size of the overall poor quality of the series.
+As he seems like an uninteresting character as he shows almost no genuine concern for his supposed lovers or children, and when he does, it looks and feels extremely superficial and contrived.
 Which reminds me, it seems like half the people related to him are suffering some perverse Stockholm Syndrome.
 They all seem to love him even though he is technically their enslaver.
 Yea he gives them the opportunity of freedom, and "protects them", but he sure as hell has done nothing to earn their love.

 Anyways, my actually scoring for this series are as follows:

 It's pathetic really, it's just Rou fights this, gets stronger, then fights an even bigger thing and gets stronger.
 Oh and picks up a new harem member or kid along the way.
 I'll be somewhat fair and say, it is very difficult to stay interesting as an episodic series.
-Keeping the reader's interest is no easy task.
+Keeping the reader's interest is no easy task or at least readers who have no particular attachment to isekai.

 Average, the art in the story are what you'd expect from most light novels.
 I will grant that the covers are usually quite well done.